INSPIRE: INvestigating Stellar Population In RElics II. First Data Release (DR1): Data reduction

-On the other hand, in order to prove that the confirmed relics have assembled the great majority of stars through a single star formation burst, it is advisable to collect light from a spatial region as wide as possible, ideally from the whole galaxy.
-This, in turns, would cause a considerable decrease in the final SNR, making it harder to obtain precise estimates of the stellar population parameters.
-To overcome this problem we follow here also the optimal extraction approach described in \citet{Naylor+98}.
-Thus, for each galaxy (and in each arm separately), we obtain and release via the ESO Phase 3 Archive Science Portal\footnote{https://archive.eso.org/scienceportal/home} two different 1D spectra, one extracted within an aperture that includes 50\% of the light (listed in Table~\ref{tab:sample_KIDS} for each system in each arm) and one obtained with the optimal extraction (OptEx, hereafter).
-As expected, the optimal extraction procedure increases the final SNR (theoretically, an increment of about $\sim10$\% is expected, see Eq.
-9-11 in \citealt{Naylor+98}) with respect to the fixed aperture strategy, as shown in the Appendix~\ref{app:signal_to_noise}.
+On the other hand, in order to prove that the confirmed relics have assembled the great majority of stars through a single star formation episode, it is advisable to collect light from as wide a spatial region as possible and ideally from the whole galaxy.
+This would allow us to exclude the presence of secondary stellar populations with different ages and metallicity contributing more than a few percent of the light \citep{Salvador-Rusinol2021_nature}.
+However, in turn, it would also cause a considerable decrease in the final S/N, making it harder to obtain precise estimates of the stellar population parameters.
+To overcome this problem, here we also follow the optimal extraction approach described in \citet{Naylor+98}.
+Thus, for each galaxy (and in each arm separately), we obtain and release two different 1D spectra via the ESO Phase 3 Archive Science Portal: one extracted within an aperture that includes 50\% of the light (listed in Table~\ref{tab:sample_KIDS} for each system in each arm) and one obtained with the optimal extraction (OptEx, hereafter).
+As expected, the optimal extraction procedure increases the final S/N (theoretically, an increment of $\sim10$\% is expected; see Eq.
+9-11 in \citealt{Naylor+98}) with respect to the fixed aperture strategy, as shown in Appendix~\ref{app:signal_to_noise}.